steveleroux/LateFebLevel52022/Labs/Lab11.md

 Once verification is complete, on the Spine and Leaf containers, remove the Interface-Builder configlet builder.
 This will remove all created configlets from this builder.
 Be sure to click "Update" and "Save", and run the tasks as a change control.

-This is a required step for the next labs.